Threadlinee/Social-Engineering/README.md

 Contributions and suggestions are welcome!
 Feel free to open issues or submit pull requests to improve this tool.

 # 📞 Contact
-For support or questions, reach out via GitHub issues or direct message.
+For support https://github.com/enisabazi2005 , https://github.com/Threadlinee or questions, reach out via direct message.

 📃 License
 This project is licensed under the MIT License.